brian-dellabetta/Fusion.jl/docs/src/index.md

 <video class="marginauto" autoplay loop muted playsinline controls src="./single_spin_down.mp4" style="max-height: 40vh;"/>
 ```

 Other topological phases allows for mulitple edge modes simultaneously.
-We are interested in a "helical" topological phase, as opposed to the chiral phases above, which allows for atoms of opposite spin to counterpropagate along the boundary of the topological phase[^helical]:
+We are interested in a "helical" topological phase, effectively a combination of the two chiral phases above.
+In this phase, atoms of opposite spin counter-propagate along the boundary of the topological phase simultaneously[^helical]:

 ```@setup
 using Fusion